Lake Inarijärvi 1580

 Exceptions to the fishing period

-By decision of the Inari Fishing Area all fishing, except fishing with a rod and lure, is prohibited between 1.9.–15.12. in the Nuoransuuselkä area marked on the permit area map.
+By the decision of the Inari Fishing Area all fishing, except fishing with a rod and lure, is prohibited between 1.9.–15.12. in the Nuoransuuselkä area.
+Please, check the borders of the restricted area on the permit area map.

 When do you need an angling permit

-A Lake Inarijärvi angling permit 1580 is needed when you fish with more than one (1) rod.
-General fishing rights apply in the permit area: you do not need to purchase an angling permit or pay the fisheries management fee for hook and line fishing or ice fishing.
+Lake Inarijärvi angling permit 1580 (from 2024 onwards permit area 1504) is needed when you fish with more than one (1) rod.
+General fishing rights apply in Lake Inarijärvi 1580 permit area.
+This means that you do not need to purchase an angling permit or pay the fisheries management fee for hook and line fishing or ice fishing.
 Lure fishing with one (1) rod is also permitted in these still water areas for persons who have paid the fisheries management fee or who are under the age of 18 or over 65.